chmouel/chmouphotos/README.md

 * Connect with Google Photos API, grab favourites or some other forms and generate from there?
 * Full on static ?
-* Figure out conflict href
+Upload on CI from a GIT project?
 * When uploading add the status of the resizing which may take up to a minute on small rpi.
-* In upload form automatically generate href from Desc.
 * Add disabled field to disable an entry without removing it.
-* Add a comment field in json for adding more text to describe more than just the title.
 * Use webp instead of jpeg?